Dhalai district

-Dhalai (pron: /ˈdʰɔlai/) is an administrative district in the state of Tripura in India.
+Dhalai district (pron: /ˈdʰɔlai/) is an administrative district in the state of Tripura in India.
 The district headquarter is in Ambassa.
 As of 2011 it was the least populous district of Tripura (out of 8), although it is the largest district in the state.

 History

 Dhalai District was created in 1995 by bifurcating North Tripura District and including part of Amarpur Sub-Division of the South Tripura District.
 It was created keeping in view the administrative exigency of providing development and good governance to the largely Tribal and inaccessible areas.
 The district is named after Dhalai River which originates in the district.

 Geography

 In the North-eastern part of Tripura, the district covers an area of about 2426 km2.
 It is mainly between two hills: Atharamura Range and Sakhan Range.
 More than 70% area is hilly and forest covered.
 The terrain is mostly undulating and hilly with small water streams (chharas), rivers and fertile valleys intervening.
 Major rivers originating from Dhalai are Dhalai, Khowai, Gomati and Manu.
 Major hills are Atharamura, Longtharai, Kalajhari and part of Sakhan.

 The district headquarters at Ambassa is about 85 km from the state capital Agartala.
 The district is bordered by Bangladesh on the northern and southern sides.

 Oil and Natural Gas Corporation is exploring for natural gas reserves in the district in Salema block.
 The district falls in Seismic Zone 5 of India and is prone to landslides, thunderstorms and lightning strikes in summer and rainy seasons.